zghodsi/python-sslib/README.md

 A Python3 library for sharing secrets.
 Currently, only [Shamir's secret sharing scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) is available, but other algorithms should be implemented in the future.

+This fork modifies the original library to support Feldman verifiable secret sharing scheme.

 ## Installation
+To install the original library run:
 ```bash
 pip install sslib
 ```